The Australian Government has appointed the Copyright Agency to manage the education copying scheme (Statutory Education Licence).

 The licence, set out in the Copyright Act 1968, allows educators to copy and share text and images in ways that usually require permission provided that fair compensation is made to the creators of the content.

-Under the Statutory Education Licence, Australian educators can copy and communicate text, images and print music without a copyright clearance if:
+Australian educators can copy and communicate text, images and print music without a copyright clearance if:

-- It is for educational purposes
+- their use is solely for educational purposes.

 The Statutory Education Licence allows the use of text and images from any source or format: